fizzymagic/HotRod/README.md

 Getting the entire thing working requires:

 - 32u4-based arduino clone.
 I recommand the Pololu A-Star series, but it should work with any 32u4-based board.
--- The Arduino needs a Caterina (or equivalent) bootloader in it.
+  - The Arduino needs a Caterina (or equivalent) bootloader in it.
 The Arduino Micro and the A-Star both have this as the default.
 - Arduino 1.6.9 or later IDE
 - A 6-pin mini DIN connecter (aka a PS/2 keyboard connector)
 - A completed circuit board with the appropriate wires from the DIN connector to the Arduino.
   You can get a board from OSH Park
 - Python 2.7.9 or later.
--- The pyserial library must be installed on the system.
+  - The pyserial library must be installed on the system.

 ## Getting Started

 1. Wire the PS/2 connector to the Arduino, or populate the board.
   - The board design is in the **Hardware/** folder.
+  - The board can be obtained from OSH Park [here](https://oshpark.com/shared_projects/7dNfPtaw)
 2. Copy the **HotRod/** folder into the Arduino **libraries/** folder in your Arduino user space.
    If necessary, you may need to create the **libraries** folder.
 3. Copy the **HotRodtoUSB/** folder into the Arduino user space.